Document

 Document reference

-the document reference identifies a document within a collection.
+the document reference identifies a document within a collection, and embeds information about the parent collection.

 docRef.parent